7.2 Travel Expenses (Revised 11-01-2017)

 • excessively , increase the duration of the flight; or

 • be inadequate for the medical needs of the traveler.

 Any exception to the Fly America Act should be discussed with the Sponsored Program Administration office prior to the purchase of the airline ticket.

 When attending a conference that has a designated airline, the traveler should utilize the designated carrier so that the special conference airfare may be obtained, provided those rates are lower than other available fares.

 Individual dues paid for membership in an airline club are not reimbursable.

-Unused airline tickets purchased by the university should be documented and returned to the travel agency immediately for processing of a credit against future travel or a refund.
+Unused airline tickets purchased by the University should be documented and returned to the travel agency immediately, requesting a refund or a credit against future travel.